 India plans to eliminate TB by 2025.
 This research done by IISc identifies the very problem behind the ineffectiveness of common anti-TB drugs.
 The research team said thatnew and more effective drugs can be made now.
 They have identified the additional molecules that form the armour-like layer.
 If a drug can be made that can target those molecules, the layer would not form and the bacteria would die.
 The lead scientist believes it will take at least another decade for this drug to develop.

 But Dr P Ajitkumar doesn’t believe drugs are the solution to cure TB.
 “As long as poverty exists in the world, TB shall exist.
 We need more awareness about tuberculosis.
 We need to tell people that it is a curable disease if they go through the entire treatment regimen.”

 He said that we need a TB vaccine that gives lifelong protection.
 The BCG vaccine that we took in our childhood doesn’t provide lifelong immunity.
 “Drugs won’t help in the fight to eliminate TB.
 If we develop a vaccine providing immunity for life, TB shall get cured,” added Dr P Ajitkumar.

 This research was published in Frontiers Media journal.
 In 2015, this journal came under controversy when it was added to Beall’s list of potential predatory journals.
-After that, it faced severe backlash by the scientific community.
-This article then criticises the journal’s inclusion in the Beall’s list and talks about the flaws of the Beall’s list.
+After that, it faced severe backlash from the scientific community.
+This Nature article then criticises the journal’s inclusion in Beall’s list and talks about the flaws of Beall’s list.